Comprehending robust quantum effects in organic semiconductors: Charge-transfer excitons, aggregate phonons and fractons: Dynamics

 The above arguments rely on two prerequisites.
 Firstly, the excitons, electrons and holes must be quantum matters.
 There is no way the classical particles prefer to be confined in a relatively small region rather than to diffuse to much larger extent and produce unrealistically large entropy increase.
-The dispersive feature of the wavepackets induces the spatial confinement as well as the coherent size.
+The dispersive feature of the wavepackets however induces the spatial expansion of the coherent size.
+In order to confine the spatial size the system must be within a MBL phase, or in our language a critical phase.
 Secondly, the dispersive electrons and holes are driven by many-body interactions, such as the off-diagonal vibronic couplings \cite{Yao16} or electronic interactions \cite{Yao18}.
-This MBL effect ensures the entanglement entropy increases in a logarithmic manner, such that the entropy does not significantly increase during the subsequent charge extraction process after charge separation.
+These interactions ensure the entanglement entropy increases in a slow manner, such that the entropy does not significantly increase during the subsequent charge extraction process after charge separation.
 This picture is available in both fullerene and non-fullerene solar cells.

-Since there are always two kinds of charge carriers in the issues of exciton and CT state, the Coulomb interaction between them apparently plays the essential role.
-The Coulomb interaction induces localization and the nonlocal vibronic couplings give rise to nonlocal disorder and delocalization, and they compete with each other to let novel many-body effects emerge.
-In order to demonstrate the ultrafast long-range charge transfer process is from the MBL effect, we thus calculate the OTOC in an Frenkel-CT mixed model with the Hamiltonian being \cite{Yao16}
+As discussed in our toy model, the emergency of critical phase gives rise to the formation of CT fractons.
+To examine whether this fracton scenario works in realistic materials, we first investigate the commonly-accepted Frenkel-CT mixed model, by which we have demonstrated the ultrafast long-range charge transfer process occurs \cite{Yao16}.
+We realized that the Coulomb interaction between electron and hole induces localization and the nonlocal vibronic couplings give rise to nonlocal disorder and dispersion, and they compete with each other to let the quantum effect emerges.
+The Hamiltonian writes

 The first term $H_{\rm e}$ is written as,